 Geoff's face as he stormed into the room.
 Ned's bull shoulders bunched, ready to pound something.
 She was lost.

-Eventually Dan's whine registered on her.
-When Ned released her mouth to gasp for air, she managed to twist around.
+her mouth to gasp for air, she managed to twist around.
 His face was unbelieving.
 She felt Geoff's hand sliding under her blouse, and laughed from sheer joy.
 Nothing could disturb their careers now, nothing.
 And they still wanted her.
 Angeline couldn't reach her left hand, on Ned's broad back.
 She settled for wiggling her fingers at Latham.
 "D'y'mind, Charlie?"
 Grinning hugely, he pulled the ring off her finger.

 Richard snatched it from his grasp before he could hand it to Angeline.
 Extended his hand, ring balanced on the palm.
 "My mother isn't interested anymore."
 Then, when Dan didn't take the ring, he tucked it solicitously into Clayton's shirt pocket.
 Patted it down.
 And closed the older man's gaping jaw with his fist.